 Anticipated Completion and Milestones: Infrastructure and Data are the first components that need to be made available and in place by June 2014.
-The first state agencies are expected to be using the new environment by June as well.
+The first state agencies are expected to be using the new environment beginning in July.
 Participation of remaining state agencies and local government will be pursued in the second phase of the effort beginning in July 2014.